 1.2 & 1.3 Assessment and capacity building plan for CSO using Demand Responsive Approach (DRA) and Right Based Approach (RBA) and CSOs capacity building events / visits

-1.4 Support CSO coordination by using RBA approachclip_image010
+1.4 Support CSO coordination by using RBA approach

 The District WASH forum has been notified by Commissioner Mardan and was launched on 20th September 2011.
 The EDO finance has been nominated as the focal point for the forum and Executive Engineer Public Health Engineering Department (XEN PHED), TMO Mardan, Officials from Social Welfare, Education and Health departments and CSOs have been nominated as members of the forum.